IIIF/api/source/api/content-state/0.9/index.md

 Code samples for these operations are given in the next section.

 ### 6.2.
-When to encode Content State
+Content State encoding and URI requirements

 * Any content state that is in JSON-LD form, rather than a simple URI string, _MUST_ be _content-state-encoded_ when passed as a GET parameter on a query string, and a client _MUST_ accept it in this form.

-* Simple URI forms _MAY_ be either plain strings or URI-encoded plain strings, but _MUST NOT_ be content-state-encoded strings.
-While most resource identifiers for content states will be URIs, because they point to IIIF resources which MUST have URIs, some could be annotations, which may have [IRIs][org-rfc-3987], so might contain characters outside of the permitted URI range.
-For this reason, if the content state is an [IRI][org-rfc-3987] containing characters outside the permitted URI range, it must be URI-encoded when used as a GET parameter.
-It _MUST NOT_ be content-state-encoded.
+* Content state resource identifiers must be URIs, for consistency with the IIIF Presentation API.
+They _MUST NOT_ be [IRIs][org-rfc-3987], even though the [W3C Web Annotation Data Model][org-w3c-webanno] permits IRIs.

+* When the content state is a plain URI, rather than a JSON object, it _MUST NOT_ be content-state-encoded.

 * Any content state passed by mechanisms other than a HTTP GET request parameter _MUST NOT_ be content-state-encoded.